Tutorial: Deploy a serverless application - Amazon CodeCatalyst

 Tip

 You can have CodeCatalyst display this URL in the workflow diagram with a few small configurations.
-For more information, see Surfacing the URL of the deployed application.
+For more information, see Displaying the app URL in the workflow diagram.

 To verify unit test results and code coverage